sirpa44/human_scoring/README.md

 ```bash
 --force
 ```
-Causes data ingestion to be applied into storage
+Import Scorer Command is a DryRun by default. force option causes data ingestion to be applied into storage.

 Overwrite :
 ```bash
 --overwrite
 ```
-overwrite Scorer in database
+Import Scorer Command does't change scorer data for a Scorer that already exist in database by default. overwrite Scorer in database.

 ## Production